FOREX-Dollar at three-week lows as Treasury yields subdued

 By Karen Brettell

-NEW YORK, April 14 (Reuters) - The dollar dipped to three-week lows on Wednesday as Treasury yields held below recent highs and improving risk appetite reduced demand for the safe haven currency.
+NEW YORK, April 14 (Reuters) - The dollar dipped to three-week lows on Wednesday as Treasury yields held below recent highs, reducing the relative attractiveness of the U.S. currency.

 The dollar has gained this year as Treasury yields rose on expectations of faster growth and higher inflation.
 That trade has paused this month, however, with yields stabilizing below one-year highs reached last month.